Platypus-Tech/platypus-os-original-drafts/SECURITY.md

 Because this is an OS for pentesting and development, I have to put this.
 <br>
 <br>
-### GO STRAIGHT TO ISSUES, PUT IN EVERY SINGLE FLAG THAT APPLIES, AND IF YOU DON'T RECIEVE A REPLY WITHIN 2 DAYS, PUT IT AGAIN.
+### GO STRAIGHT TO ISSUES, PUT IN EVERY SINGLE FLAG THAT APPLIES, AND IF YOU DON'T RECIEVE A REPLY WITHIN 2 DAYS (WHICH PROBABLY WON'T HAPPEN), PUT IT AGAIN.
 ### ASAP!!!!!!